Jeremy Hunt doesn’t rule out standing in a future Tory leadership race

 Asked about whether Mr Johnson’s government got the “big calls right” during the Covid pandemic – a claim often made by ministers and loyal Tory MPs – Mr Hunt said some things went “badly wrong” in 2020.

 “And then we got some things spectacularly right,” he added.
-“In the first half of the pandemic we didn’t follow what they were doing in Korean, in Taiwan, which were so successful in containing the virus.
+“In the first half of the pandemic we didn’t follow what they were doing in Korea, in Taiwan, which were so successful in containing the virus.

 “We ended up having to have a lockdown.
 Having got ourselves in that position, we took too long to implement it – the virus had really taken hold.